-Fully-sensed data centres become a reality
+Fully-sensed data centers become a reality

 Until recently this wasn’t possible across the market given the cost of sensors, but the emergence of low-cost IoT-enabled wireless devices has changed this.

-EkkoSense estimates that more than 1,000 sensors are required for the typical data centre to enable the measurement of a number of previously unknown factors like energy usage, heat outputs, and airflow (above and below floors).
+EkkoSense estimates that more than 1,000 sensors are required for the typical data center to enable the measurement of a number of previously unknown factors like energy usage, heat outputs, and airflow (above and below floors).

 Ditching subjective optimisation insights